All Products

 3. Go to the Basic Information > Transit Router tab and click the ID of the transit router that you want to manage.

-4. On the transit router instance product page, click the Basic Information tab.
-On the right side of Transit Router CIDR, click Address Details.
+4. On the transit router instance details page, click the Basic Information tab.
+In the Transit Router CIDR section, click Address Details.

-5. On the Address Details panel, view the details about the allocated CIDR blocks of the transit router.
+5. In the Address Details panel, you can view the allocation details of the transit router CIDR block.

-If you want to modify such a CIDR block, you must delete the VPN connections that occupy the IP addresses.
-For more information, see Delete network instance connections.
+If you want to modify a transit router CIDR block from which IP addresses have been allocated, you must first delete the VPN connections that use the IP addresses.
+For more information, see Delete a network instance connection.

 1. Log on to the CEN console.